zuchuandatou/MLSysEngOps-NYU25Spring/README.md

 propose a system for a science problem, for example.)
 -->

-### Scalable MLOps System for Personalized Movie Recommendation with Real-Time Monitoring

 Current recommendation systems, including Netflix’s, often rely heavily on behavioral data and content metadata, using static models that lack adaptability to rapidly changing user preferences.
 These systems may overlook richer data modalities like audio and video content, limiting their ability to personalize in cold-start or nuanced scenarios.